uasoft-indonesia/badaso-nuxt/docs/category.md

 ## `$category`

-You can access the category blog API operations by using these methods:
+You can access the category post API operations by using these methods:
 ### `browse()`

 Browse categories using this method.
 Example: